-Under both agreements, 33% of all European standards ratified by CEN, as well as 74% of those ratified by CENELEC, are respectively identical to ISO or IEC standards [51].
+Under both agreements, 28% of all European standards ratified by CEN, as well as 55% of those ratified by CENELEC, are respectively identical to ISO or IEC standards.
+Another 15% of those ratified by CENELEC are based on IEC standard [61].
 In that respect, the European and international organizations do not duplicate work.

-Similarly, ITU-T and ETSI have agreed on a MoU in 2000, lastly renewed in 2016 [52], that paves the way for European regional standards, developed by ETSI, to be recognized internationally.
+Similarly, ITU-T and ETSI have agreed on a MoU in 2000, lastly renewed in 2016 [62], that paves the way for European regional standards, developed by ETSI, to be recognized internationally.